KevinDennyII/Angular-Practice/complete/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+This has also been deployed on my personal AWS S3 Bucket --> http://ng-recipe-book-deployment-k2.s3-website-us-east-1.amazonaws.com/shopping-list

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.